 Component Description Enrollment Terminal Windows 10 endpoint that users access to enroll their Nymi Band.
-Nymi Band Application (NBA) A Windows application that you install on the enrollment terminal and is used to enroll a new user and link them to their Nymi Band.
+Nymi Band Application (NBA) A Windows application that you install on the enrollment terminal that you use to enroll a new user and link them to their Nymi Band.
 The Nymi Band Application requires the Nymi Runtime application, which the Nymi Band Application automatically installs.
 The Nymi Band Application communicates with the Nymi Band through the Nymi-supplied Bluetooth adapter, which you plug into a USB port on the enrollment terminal.
-Nymi Band A wearable device that is activated by the assigned user's biometrics.
+Nymi Runtime A Windows application that you install on the enrollment terminal.
+Nymi Runtime includes the Nymi Agent and Nymi Bluetooth Endpoint components.
+Nymi Band A wearable device that the assigned user with their biometrics.
 An authenticated Nymi Band is Bluetooth Low Energy (BLE) and Near Field Communication (NFC)-enabled.
-See the Nymi Band section in this guide for more information.

 Component Description Nymi-enabled Application Developers can create corporate applications that integrate with Connected Worker Platform by using the Nymi WebAPI component of the Nymi API.
 These applications are called Nymi-enabled Applications (NEAs) and include Manufacturing Execution Systems (MES), Single Sign-On (SSO), and Human Machine Interface (HMI) applications.
 An NEA communicates with the Nymi Runtime components. iOS Device An iPad endpoint that users use to: Perform authentication tasks in a web-based Nymi-enabled Application(NEA).
 Perform authentication tasks in a native iOS NEA.
 Nymi Application Required on the iOS devices to perform authentication tasks.
-Nymi Application is a Nymi-supplied native iOS application that: • Embeds the Nymi Bluetooth Endpoint application, which provides an interface between the native Bluetooth Adapter (BLE) and the Nymi Agent. • Detects an intent to perform an authentication task with a Nymi Band (a tap) and passes the request to the NEA.
+Nymi Application is a Nymi-supplied native iOS application that: • Embeds the Nymi Bluetooth Endpoint application, which provides an interface between the native Bluetooth Adapter (BLE) and the Nymi Agent.
+Detects an intent to perform an authentication task with a Nymi Band (a tap) and passes the request to the NEA.